The HRSA grant covers a 5-year period from April 2024-March 2029 and has the following goals to support families and children in Maine:

 The EHDI System

 The Maine Centers for Disease Control and Prevention (CDC) is an office of the Maine Department of Health and Human Services.
 Their mission is to provide the leadership, expertise, information, and tools to ensure conditions in which all Maine people can be healthy.
-Maine's Early Hearing Detection and Intervention Program (Maine Newborn Hearing Program) is part of Maternal and Child Health within the Maine CDC Children with Special Health Needs Program.
+Maine's Early Hearing Detection and Intervention Program (Maine Newborn Hearing Program) is part of Maternal and Child Health within the Maine CDC Children and Youth with Special Health Care Needs (CYSHCN) Program.

 MNHP Website